Do Generalized-Gamma Scale Mixtures of Normals Fit Large Image Datasets?: Methods

 \begin{enumerate} \item[] \textbf{$H_0$}: the empirical data is drawn from a generalized-gamma scale mixture of normals with parameters $r, \eta, \vartheta$. \item[] \textbf{$H_1$}: the empirical data is drawn from a different distribution. \end{enumerate}

-A coefficient group ``fails" the hypothesis test if it would be implausibly extreme under $H_0$ for any choice of parameters.
-Otherwise, the coefficient group ``passes".
+A coefficient group ``fails" the hypothesis test if it is implausibly extreme under $H_0$ for any choice of parameters.
+Else, the coefficient group ``passes".
 Groups that pass are statistically indistinguishable, under our chosen test statistic, from samples generated under $H_0$.